davnavr/SAILAR-lang/doc/src/binary-format.md

 ## Module Imports
 This structure contains all structs, functions, globals, etc. that are used by the current module.

+TODO: Have this be a list of module imports instead, with each ModuleImport struct containing functions, structs, globals, etc.

 Name|Notes
 ---|---
 Total Size|A [length integer](#length-size) indicating the total size, in bytes, of all of the following module import information.
 If zero, all following fields are omitted.